 Webpage Europa fördert Kultur

-The webpage Europa fördert Kultur by the Kulturpolitische Gesellschaft offers detailed information on the programme Creative Europe as well as on further EU supporting programmes that are relevant for cultural activities.
-Since culture is stated as a cross-sectional task, other programmes are also open for cultural projects, e.g.
+The webpage Europa fördert Kultur, a joint project of the Creative Europe Desk KULTUR Germany and the Creative Europe Desk Austria, offers detailed information on the programme Creative Europe as well as on further EU supporting programmes that are relevant for cultural activities.
+The publisher and project sponsor of the page is the Kulturpolitische Gesellschaft.

 The site provides detailed information about EU funding programs that are relevant for cultural projects in addition to the Creative Europe program.
 The so-called structural funds play an important role here.
 Especially in the promotion of regional development through the European Structural Funds for Regional Development (ERDF), culture has played an increasingly important role in recent years (see also the explanatory article by Sylvia Amann on the IGBK project "Übergänge/ Nachbarschaft", PDF from 2019 in German).